 In this final part of our blog series about the Project Management Office (PMO), we will show you how to measure the success of your PMO.
-If you already have established KPIs (Key Performance Indicators) measure them regularly you can give yourself a pat on the back.
+If you already have established KPIs (Key Performance Indicators) and measure them regularly you can give yourself a pat on the back.
 However, the majority of companies have not yet objectively assessed whether their PMO actually creates value.
 KPIs for PMOs?
 They have none.

 But how do you measure the performance of a PMO to prove its worth?